danielmaltz1/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part2.md

 3. At the top of the spec, within the curly brackets, add the following lines:
     ```scala
     val TestApplicationController = new ApplicationController(
-        component,
-        repository
+        component
     )

     ```
     * This creates a test version of your controller that you can reuse for testing and call your new Action methods on.
-    * Note `component` and `repository` come from the BaseSpecWithApplication, they are created as instances of controller components and Mongo repositories and are injected into the Controller.
+    * Note `component` comes from the BaseSpecWithApplication, it is created as an instance of controller components and injected into the Controller.

 For each controller action, we want a separate suite of tests.
 One way to structure the tests is the following: